-If the rent is at least 21 days in arrears at the time the application is lodged, no notice needs to be given to the tenant.
+If the rent is more than 21 days in arrears at the time the application is lodged, no notice needs to be given to the tenant.
 The landlord makes the application directly to Tenancy Services for an order for rental arrears (including the bond) to be paid to the landlord to offset arrears and termination.
 All the landlord needs to do is prove the rent arrears.

-The difference under the act is that under section 55, if the rental arrears are proved to be in arrears by more than 21days at the time Tenancy Services receives the application, the act states the tribunal adjudicator will terminate the tenancy unless the Tribunal is satisfied that the tenant will pay any rent in arrear within a period specified by the Tribunal and it is unlikely that the tenant will commit any further breach of a kind, while under section 56 the adjudicator may terminate the tenancy.
+The difference under the act is that under section 55, if the rental arrears are proved to be in arrears by more than 21days at the time Tenancy Services receives the application, the act states the tribunal adjudicator will terminate the tenancy, while under section 56 the adjudicator may terminate the tenancy.